iusav/drone_object_tracking/README.md

 # drone_object_tracking

-Object tracking implemented with YOLOv4, DeepSort and TensorFlow.
+Object tracking implemented with YOLOv4, DeepSort, OpenCV Tracking and TensorFlow.
 YOLOv4 is a state of the art algorithm that uses deep convolutional neural networks to perform object detections.
-We can take the output of YOLOv4 feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order to create a highly accurate object tracker.
+To improve results of YOLOv4, algorithms from OpenCV are used for tracking.
+We can take the output of YOLOv4 and OpenCV Tracking feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order to create a highly accurate object tracker.

 We can transform the image coordinates in world koordinate.
 With this we can represent on the map the location of objects and their IDs.